p15martin/node-reference-app/README.md

 	sudo npm install –g buster

-(if you have problems installing Buster please refer to this [page](http://busterjs.org/docs/getting-started/))
+(if you have problems installing Buster then please refer to this [page](http://busterjs.org/docs/getting-started/))

 Run the tests:

 	buster test

 Easy!
 The convenience of the Buster test runner makes it ideal for integration with a CI server such as [Jenkins](http://jenkins-ci.org/).
-It also has a headless test runner, which is ideal for your client-side tests.
+It also has a headless test runner, which is perfect for your client-side tests.

 Deploy to Heroku